-A world with less poverty, more fiscal opportunity and self-sustaining communities within some of the worlds most underserved communities.
+A world with less poverty, more fiscal opportunity and self-sustaining communities in rural underserved communities.

 TVL - USA